Welcome From Our Principal

 Mary Ward, founder of Loreto believed in empowering young people to build a better future for others.
 We continue to take on this challenge in the 21st century.
 The aspiration of our children is that ”the world will be a better place because I am in it”.

-We are delighted to continue our link with Loreto by praying for the missions and by supporting our twin Loreto school in Rumbek, Sudan, annually with the proceeds of our Easter raffle.
+We are delighted to continue our link with Loreto by learning about the missions and supporting our twin Loreto school in Rumbek, Sudan.

 The children of Scoil Bhríde, Loreto are encouraged to have a definite sense of parish and community.
 This fosters their self-esteem and self-confidence and helps their social, moral and religious development.